- Welcome to the nursing department from Dr. Karen L. Panunto, Ed.D., MSN, APRN

-BSN students begin in the first year of study to integrate nursing theory and concepts with knowledge from the college core areas of communicating in the world, global society and its culture, the human experience, scientific literacy, and analysis.
+BSN students begin in the first year of study to integrate nursing theory and concepts with knowledge from the college core values which provides them with essential skills and competencies, developing a breadth of knowledge, as well as increasing the depth of knowledge in a chosen area of concentration.
 This evidence-based knowledge integration, which continues throughout the four years of study, fosters the development of professional attributes and skills to establish humanistic caring relationships through an understanding of the values of both the College and the Department of Nursing.
 The department offers experiences locally, nationally and abroad.
 BSN students use the nursing process to critically think through nursing situations to achieve the nursing aims of health promotion, health maintenance, and health restoration.
 The central focus at all levels of the BSN curriculum is the patient centered health capacity.
 The client emphasis on the individual, family, and/or the community depends on the level of study in the BSN curriculum.
 Students build nursing skills and recognition of external and internal environmental forces to assist the patient to achieve desired health capacity.
 There are no college courses or pre-requisites required to be eligible to begin the nursing program at Wesley College.
 The mission and the philosophy of the nursing department aligns with the values of the College.

-- Use information and health care technology with knowledge based on research to provide competent nursing care.
+- Integrate information and health care technology with knowledge based on research to provide competent nursing care

 - Clinical Experience begins in the first year

 - Individualized senior practicum to enhance clinical synthesis